 ‘A Midsummer Nights’ Dream’ performed in The Vicarage garden the following year, 1914

-Hilda Dowson after WWI
+Hilda Dowson and the N.U.W.S.S. after WWI

-Hilda continued to play an active part in the community after the end of the First World War and the government had granted women the vote, albeit only for women over thirty who were householders or wives of householders; she would have voted for the first time in the December 1918 election.
-She combined her interests in social affairs and causes with her flair for amateur dramatics.
-She was one of the founder members of the Radcliffe branch of the Women’s Institute becoming president from 1938 until 1953.
-She was chairman of the Radcliffe on Trent District Nursing Association until the formation of the NHS in 1948.
-She was a county magistrate sitting on the Bingham Bench for a number of years and a member of the Marriage Guidance Council, the Council for the Preservation of Rural England and a committee member of the Nottinghamshire Drama League.
+In 1922 the Dowsons moved temporarily from The Manor House to The Chestnuts next door, before purchasing The Grange located on Main Road, Radcliffe on Trent, in 1924.
+Over the following years, Hilda combined her interests in social affairs and causes with her flair for amateur dramatics.
+She was one of the founder members of the Radcliffe branch of the Women’s Institute, becoming president from 1938 until 1953.
+She became chairwoman of the Radcliffe on Trent District Nursing Association until the formation of the NHS in 1948.
+Following in the footsteps of her sister-in-law Helena Dowson, Nottingham’s first female J.P., Hilda became a county magistrate sitting on the Bingham Bench for a number of years.
+She was also a member of the Marriage Guidance Council, the Council for the Preservation of Rural England and a committee member of the Nottinghamshire Drama League.
 Her husband Gerard was chairman of Radcliffe on Trent Parish Council from 1941-1943 and a parish councillor for many years.
 He was also chairman of the school managers.

 Gerard and Hilda on their Golden Wedding Day at The Grange 29 June 1955

 A history of The Manor House Radcliffe on Trent from 1749-2017 by Marion Caunt.